GCPix/wk6_day1_inc_homework/murder.md

 changeMurderer();
 const verdict = declareMurderer();
 console.log(verdict);
-Mr Green is returned.
-I think this is because he is global therefor overrules the let?
-Miss Scarlet is also global but is nested within postTwist which is a let so doesn't take over.
-If unexpectedOutcome was above plotTwist she would have been the returned value.
+// Mr Green is returned.
+If I comment him out Professor Plum is returned so it is ignoring mustard and scarlet. they seem to live locally within their block

 Episode 8
 const scenario = {